-Amputation, blindness, kidney disease: a portrait of several West Virginians whose lives have been forever changed by diabetes.
+Amputation, blindness, kidney disease: a portrait of several West Virginians whose lives have been forever changed by diabetes and a look at West Virginia’s kidney dialysis situation in the face of soaring numbers who need it.

 Bill Hall, 64, of Barbour County, had a port in his arm so a kidney dialysis machine could clean his blood three times a week.
 Diabetes took his leg and kidneys.
 In January, he died of heart failure brought on by diabetes.
 “He was a wonderful man,” said nurse Barbara Weaner. | Kate Long photo